wp-plugins/google-calendar-events/readme.txt

 == Upgrade Notice ==

-= 0.3 =
+= 0.4 =
-Fixes for internationalization / localization and MU / multi-site.
+New features and a few bug fixes.

 == Frequently Asked Questions ==